-Even if early automated signatures generation systems [4, 8, 22] use different techniques to build worm signatures, all of them assume the presence of a single, specific enough, long invariant substring.
+Even if early automated signatures generation systems like Honeycomb [4], Autograph [8] and Earlybird [23] use different techniques to build worm signatures, all of them assume the presence of a single, specific enough, long invariant substring.
+For this reason, these systems cannot be used for polymorphic worms in which, as seen, is rare to observe long invariant contents.

 Recently, there has been active research on polymorphic worm signatures generation, and new approaches have been proposed.
 New content-based systems like Polygraph and Hamsa have been deployed.
-As shown in this paper, our system is very similar to these systems, but it is a significant improvement over Polygraph [11] and Hamsa [25] in terms of speed and attack resilience.
+As shown in this paper, our system is very similar to these systems, but it is a significant improvement over Polygraph [11] and Hamsa [28] in terms of speed and attack resilience.

-Behavior-based systems, that use protocol and binary code information to characterize worm and subsequently build signatures, have been researched as well.
-In [2], Kruegel et al. propose an approach based on structural similarity of Control Flow Graph (CFG) to generate signatures for detecting different polymorphic worms.
-This approach, however, is computationally expensive and cannot detect worms with very small CFG or that apply special obfuscation techniques such as insertion of never exercised conditional branches.
+There are also some behavior-based systems, that use protocol and binary code information to characterize worm and subsequently build signatures.

+Kruegel et al. in [2] propose an approach based on structural similarity of Control Flow Graph (CFG) to generate signatures for detecting different polymorphic worms.
+This approach, however, is computationally expensive and cannot detect worms with very small CFG or applying special obfuscation techniques like never taken conditional branch insertion.
 Of course, due to a more polymorphism resilience, it is also possible that this system detects worm that our approach misses.

 TaintCheck [10], working at host level, dynamically traces and correlates the network input to control flow changes to find the malicious input and derive worm properties.
 TaintCheck can understand worms and exploited vulnerability and it is able to automatically generate signatures.

-In [16], Christodorescu et al. model malware behavior and detect the code similar to an abstract model.
-Like the CFG-based approach, however, their approach is computationally expensive.
+Christodorescu et al. in [17] model malware behavior and detect the code similar to an abstract model.
+Like CFG-based approach, however, their approach is computationally expensive.

-9. CONCLUSION
+9 Conclusion

-In this paper, we have presented LISABETH, an automated content-based signature generation approach for zero-day polymorphic worms.
-According to our experiments LISA-BETH achieves significant improvements with respect to performance and attack resilience over Hamsa [25], the stateof-the-art of the network-based signature generation model for zero-day polymorphic worms.
-Currently, our prototype is able to perform signature generation for a given pool of suspicious flows but does not implement some of the minor proposed modules like those for signatures reduction or flow selection policies.
-Future works will analyze potential advantages deriving from an extension of our system in a distributed environment in which many monitors will cooperate in traffic monitoring and signature generation.
+According to our experiments LISABETH achieves significant improvements in speed and attack resilience over Hamsa, the state of the art network-based signatures generation model for zero-day polymorphic worms which generates multiset signatures.

+Currently our prototype is able to perform signatures generation for a given pool of suspicious flows but does not implement some of the minor proposed modules like those for signatures reduction or flows selection policies.

+Future works will analyze potential advantages deriving from an extension of our system in a distributed environment in which many monitors will cooperate in traffic sniffing and signatures generation.

+Moreover, we are starting to evaluate the applicability of our approach to the classification of unsolicited mail messages (e.g. SPAM).

 Acknowledgements.
 The authors would thank Roberto Perdisci for his insightful comments on preliminary versions of this paper.
-We would also like to thank Roberto Paleari for his constructive comments and suggestions.
+We would also like to thank Roberto Paleari and Lorenzo Martignoni for their constructive comments and suggestions.